Buddhism: The Brahma-vihara

-Tantra, visualization and the subtle body
+Tantra, visualisation and the subtle body

 Some Buddhist traditions, especially those associated with Tantric Buddhism (also known as Vajrayana and Secret Mantra) use images and symbols of deities and Buddhas in meditation.
-This is generally done by mentally visualizing a Buddha image (or some other mental image, like a symbol, a mandala, a syllable, etc.), and using that image to cultivate calm and insight.
-One may also visualize and identify oneself with the imagined deity.
-While visualization practices have been particularly popular in Vajrayana, they may also found in Mahayana and Theravada traditions.
+This is generally done by mentally visualising a Buddha image (or some other mental image, like a symbol, a mandala, a syllable, etc.), and using that image to cultivate calm and insight.
+One may also visualise and identify oneself with the imagined deity.
+While visualisation practices have been particularly popular in Vajrayana, they may also found in Mahayana and Theravada traditions.

-In Tibetan Buddhism, unique tantric techniques which include visualization (but also mantra recitation, mandalas, and other elements) are considered to be much more effective than non-tantric meditations and they are one of the most popular meditation methods.
+In Tibetan Buddhism, unique tantric techniques which include visualisation (but also mantra recitation, mandalas, and other elements) are considered to be much more effective than non-tantric meditations and they are one of the most popular meditation methods.
 The methods of Unsurpassable Yoga Tantra, (anuttarayogatantra) are in turn seen as the highest and most advanced.
 Anuttarayoga practice is divided into two stages, the Generation Stage and the Completion Stage.
-In the Generation Stage, one meditates on emptiness and visualizes oneself as a deity as well as visualizing its mandala.
+In the Generation Stage, one meditates on emptiness and visualises oneself as a deity as well as visualising its mandala.
 The focus is on developing clear appearance and divine pride (the understanding that oneself and the deity are one).
 This method is also known as deity yoga (devata yoga).
 There are numerous meditation deities (yidam) used, each with a mandala, a circular symbolic map used in meditation.

 Insight and knowledge

 Prajñā (Sanskrit) or paññā (Pāli) is wisdom, or knowledge of the true nature of existence.
 Another term which is associated with prajñā and sometimes is equivalent to it is vipassanā (Pāli) or vipaśyanā (Sanskrit), which is often translated as "insight".
 In Buddhist texts, the faculty of insight is often said to be cultivated through the four establishments of mindfulness.
 In the early texts, Paññā is included as one of the "five faculties" (indriya) which are commonly listed as important spiritual elements to be cultivated (see for example: AN I 16).
 Paññā along with samadhi, is also listed as one of the "trainings in the higher states of mind" (adhicittasikkha).

 The Buddhist tradition regards ignorance (avidyā), a fundamental ignorance, misunderstanding or mis-perception of the nature of reality, as one of the basic causes of dukkha and samsara.
 Overcoming this ignorance is part of the path to awakening.
-This overcoming includes the contemplation of impermanence and the non-self nature of reality, and this develops dispassion for the objects of clinging, and liberates a being from dukkha and saṃsāra.

-Prajñā is important in all Buddhist traditions.
+This overcoming includes the contemplation of impermanence and the non-self nature of reality, and this develops dispassion for the objects of clinging, and liberates a being from dukkha and saṃsāra.Prajñā is important in all Buddhist traditions.
 It is variously described as wisdom regarding the impermanent and not-self nature of dharmas (phenomena), the functioning of karma and rebirth, and knowledge of dependent origination.
 Likewise, vipaśyanā is described in a similar way, such as in the Paṭisambhidāmagga, where it is said to be the contemplation of things as impermanent, unsatisfactory and not-self.